 We will retain five or more foreign PIs and two international satellites and solicit more robust activities by the foreign PIs at NanoLSI by strengthening collaborative research with domestic PIs and other NanoLSI researchers.
 We will place emphasis on the employment of overseas postdoctoral researchers as well as outreach programs.
 We will retain the deployment of 60 or more Bio-SPMs and 6 EMs together with an open facility policy for international visiting researchers.
 The deployment of experienced and multi-lingual technicians will also be retained.
-We will provide multi-layered financial support for young overseas researchers such as a startup budget, annual basic research budget and transdisciplinary research promotion grant.
-URAs' support will be provided for overseas researchers to obtain KAKENHI and other external research funds.
-Wide-ranging administrative and livelihood support will also be provided for overseas researchers in English, including detailed explanation of the terms of the employment contract and Japanese tax system, accompanying during resident registration, accommodation search and interpreting during signing of the contract with a real estate agent, etc. In addition, support is provided for the families of overseas researchers.
+We will provide multi-layered financial support for young overseas researchers such as a startup budget, annual basic researchers to obtain KAKENHI and other external research funds.
+Wide-ranging administrative and livelihood support will also be provided for overseas researchers to a Japanese tax system, accompanying during resident registration, accommodation search and interpreting during signing of the contract with a real estate agent, etc. In addition, support is provided for the families of overseas researchers.
 We will hold several international research meetings per year, including the NanoLSI international symposium and the NanoLSI-iCeMS joint international symposium.